obi-a/leanback/README.md

 my_database.update_doc("linda", firstname: "nancy", lastname: "drew", _rev: "5-74894db03ef6d22e6a0e4ef90b5a85fb")
 #=> {:ok=>true, :id=>"linda", :rev=>"6-950d16c8c39daa77fad11de85b9467fc"}
 ```
 update_doc replaces the old document with the new data.
-A revision (_rev) must be provided the data.
-The resulting document will be
+A revision (_rev) must be provided in the data.
+The resulting document after the update will be
 ```javascript
 {
    "_id": "linda",